eficode-academy/docker-katas/labs/10-multi-stage-builds.md

 Compare the size of the two images.
-    The latter image should be much smaller, since it's just containing the go-application using `alpine` as the `base image`.
+    The latter image should be much smaller, since it's just containing the go-application using `alpine` as the `base image`, and not the entire `golang`-suite of tools.

 You can read more about this on: [Use multi-stage builds - docs.docker.com](https://docs.docker.com/develop/develop-images/multistage-build/)

+Bonus exercise: by statically compiling a go application,
+    you can actually use `scratch` as the `base image`.
+    This is left as an exercise to the reader.